nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20131226** Its not called "**Boxing Day**" in Portugal.
+But there's a sale at almost every shop starting today.
+So heading to Ikea with mom to buy some furniture for the flat...
+Also getting internet installed in the flat today so might be able to code tonight... fingers crossed.

 - **20131225** Chrismas day.
 Sick from eating *all* the *wrong* things. and the punishment has not ceased.
 Next year I want to be in a Muslim country over Christmas to avoid toxifying my body.